How to Know if Your Pet Has Food Poisoning

 Don’t spread salmonella to your pup

 Dr. Dilmore says that most germs be can’t be transmitted from dog to human and vice versa but there are some such as salmonella and listeria bacteria that can.
 “The most common ways for disease to pass to humans is by contact with feces or urine and dog bites,” says Dr. Dilmore.
 “In addition, pet owners who feed their pets a raw diet have a higher risk of getting infected with Salmonella and Listeria bacteria.”
 Cleaning up immediately after your dog and handwashing can prevent transmission or many of these diseases and parasites.
 That includes washing your hands after touching your pet, pet toys, and pet products like grooming tools and feeding bowls.
-Dr. Dilmore says that most germs be can’t be transmitted from dog to human and vice versa but there are some diseases you can pass on to your dog if you’re not careful.

 Download this app